watchfulip/watchfulip.github.io/_posts/2021-09-18-Hikvision-IP-Camera-Unauthenticated-RCE.md

 Rather than just use my own equipment as a target, which could seem contrived, I enlisted the aid of a friend from the [http://ipcamtalk.com](http://ipcamtalk.com) forum, @alistairstevenson, who kindly put up a real live camera with permission to exploit.
 I wasn't told the access credentials but during the attack it was clear it's running 2021 firmware and camera was manufactured January 2021.

-The video showed a real world example of my attacking this target, obtaining information that should be only available to the owner, obtaining a root shell accessible via SSH (even though SSH disabled in the web interface), and ultimately bypassing the camera admin web portal authentication.
+The video showed a real world example of me attacking this target, obtaining information that should be only available to the owner, obtaining a root shell accessible via SSH (even though SSH disabled in the web interface), and ultimately bypassing the camera admin web portal authentication.

 ## A few stills from the real target POC video